mayaanne/foundations/week-3/my-reflections-week-3.md

-#My Reflections - Week Two
+#My Reflections - Week Three

 In addition to the challenge specific refletions, answer the following questions (in addition to the challenge-specific questions) in your reflection: